This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 What is typhoid?

-Potentially fatal bacteria guilty of causing a fever, stomach pain, headaches and constipation or diarrhoea.
+Potentially fatal bacterium guilty of causing a fever, abdominal pain, headaches and constipation or diarrhoea.
 Travellers in areas without good sanitation or clean water should watch out for contaminated food and water.

 Typhoid illustration